From rock to soul, dance and hip-hop, if you’re ever in need of some musical retail therapy, these Leeds record shops are just the ticket.

 Scott Gamble from Crash Records told us, “We offer a service we feel is needed and that we feel we do well with a personal touch.
 It is all to do with service.
 We’re keen and we have a good range of stock and provide an experience we hope people will enjoy.”

 Crash Records, 35 The Headrow, Leeds, West Yorkshire, LS1 6PU.
-It’s open 10am to 5pm, Monday to Saturday.
-You can collect online or phone orders and there will be limited browsing.
+It’s open 9.30am to 6pm, Monday to Saturday and 11am to 4pm on Sundays.

 While new records are all well and good, sometimes you just need a place that specialises in the best of yesteryear – and that’s where Relics Records comes in, with plenty of original pressings of classic records.